arkershaw/sitecheck/README.txt

-		pyenchant (if spellcheck is required): http://www.rfk.id.au/software/pyenchant/download.html (the Windows installer includes the Enchant library) pyopenssl (if domain check is required): http://pypi.python.org/pypi/pyOpenSSL/ pytidylib (if validation or accessibility are required): http://countergram.com/open-source/pytidylib libtidy.dll (if validation or accessibility are required): http://tidy.sourceforge.net/#binaries (place libtidy.dll on your system path, also see: http://countergram.com/open-source/pytidylib/docs/index.html) dnspython3 (if domain check is required): http://www.dnspython.org/
+		pyenchant (if spellcheck is required): http://www.rfk.id.au/software/pyenchant/download.html (the Windows installer includes the Enchant library) pyopenssl (if domain check is required): http://pypi.python.org/pypi/pyOpenSSL/ libtidy.dll (if validation or accessibility are required): http://tidy.sourceforge.net/#binaries (place libtidy.dll on your system path, also see: http://countergram.com/open-source/pytidylib/docs/index.html) dnspython3 (if domain check is required): http://www.dnspython.org/

-		To install pytidylib, dnspython3 and sitecheck, extract each archive then open a command window in the same directory as the extracted files and type:
+		To install dnspython3 and sitecheck, extract each archive then open a command window in the same directory as the extracted files and type:

-		setup.py install
+		python setup.py install

 	Linux:

 		Packages for dependencies should be available from your distribution's package manager or installable via pip or the links above.
 Install all dependencies and then extract the archive and run:

-		./setup.py install
+		python setup.py install

 Usage: